mahdikarami8484/mahdikarami8484/README.md

 ##

 ### 🛠️ **ModuWeb (C++ & Drogon Framework)** ![In Progress](https://img.shields.io/badge/Status-In%20Progress-yellow)
 ModuWeb is a modular C++ backend project built using the Drogon framework.
 It demonstrates a Modular Monolith architecture with separate plugins for authentication, email notifications, and user management.
-This project is ideal for learning C++ web development, REST APIs, and plugin-based architecture in a structured and maintainable way.
 👉[GitHub](https://github.com/mahdikarami8484/ModuWeb)

 ##